AthenZ/k8s-athenz-webhook/README.md

 API for a Kubernetes authentication and authorization webhook that integrates with [Athenz](https://github.com/yahoo/athenz) for access checks.
-It allows flexible resource mapping from K8s resources to Athenz.
+It allows flexible resource mapping from Kubernetes resources to Athenz.

 ## Architecture
-The athenz webhook is meant to be used as an authentication and authorization webhook for the Kubernetes api server.
 The diagram below shows the end to end flow of how the webhook integrates into Kubernetes.
 ![Screenshot](docs/images/architecture.png)

 The following steps occur during any access check:
-1. The user, pipeline, or service authenticates with the Kubernetes api server through the use of X509 certificates or through a ntoken.
+1. The user, pipeline, or service authenticates with the Kubernetes api server through the use of X.509 certificates or through a ntoken.
 2. The authorization check goes to the auth webhook to validate if the user, service, or pipeline has access.
-3. If the caching feature (described further down) is turned on, the webhook will validate the access check against the athenz domain data it has stored in memory.
+3. If the caching feature (described further down) is turned on, the webhook will validate the access check against the Athenz domain data it has stored in memory.
-4. If the caching feature return false or if it's not turned on, the check will call athenz.
+4. If the caching feature return false or if it's not turned on, the check will call Athenz.

-Note: You can also use just the authorization hook without also using the authentication hook.
+Note: You can use just the authorization hook without also using the authentication hook.

 ### Authentication
-There are two ways to authenticate with athenz, using X.509 certificates or using ntokens.
+There are two ways to authenticate with Athenz, using X.509 certificates or using ntokens.

 #### Ntoken (deprecated)
 To use ntokens for clients in the kube config, the auth webhook must be configured as an authentication endpoint for the Kubernetes api server.
-The auth webhook contains a public key cache which has the public keys of athenz hosts which are used to validate the ntoken signatures.
-If there is a cache miss, the webhook will call athenz on the principal api endpoint.
+The auth webhook contains a public key cache which has the public keys of Athenz hosts which are used to validate the ntoken signatures.
+If there is a cache miss, the webhook will call Athenz on the principal api endpoint.

 #### X.509 (recommended)
-The recommended approach for authentication is to attach the athenz CA to the Kubernetes API CA. This will mean clients will specify athenz certificates for their connection in the kube config.
+The recommended approach for authentication is to attach the Athenz CA to the Kubernetes API CA. This will mean clients will specify Athenz certificates for their connection in the kube config and be authenticated through a common CA.

 ### Authorization
-Authorization is done by calling athenz to check if the client has access to the requested action.
+Authorization is done by calling Athenz to check if the client has access to the requested action.
 Athenz internally will check the client identity against the role and policies in the domain to verify if the action is allowed.
-The default behavior is for the auth webhook to call the athenz ZTS server for the access check and fallback to ZMS if the ZTS calls fail.
+The default behavior is for the auth webhook to call the Athenz ZTS server on the access API endpoint and fallback to ZMS if the ZTS calls fail.

 #### Caching feature
-The auth webhook supports a caching features for authorization which utilizes the athenz domain custom resource which are created by the k8s-athenz-syncer.
-If this feature is turned on, the webhook will check if the requested action for the identity is authorized to access the resource by checking against an in memory cache of athenz domains.
-This is a huge performance improvement as network calls to ZTS / ZMS are avoided and it also allows the webhook to continue running in the case athenz servers go down.
+The auth webhook supports a caching features for authorization which utilizes the Athenz domain custom resource which are created by the k8s-athenz-syncer.
+If this feature is turned on, the webhook will check if the requested action for the identity is authorized to access the resource by checking against an in memory cache of Athenz domains.
+This is a huge performance improvement as network calls to ZTS / ZMS are avoided and it also allows the webhook to continue running in the case Athenz servers go down.

 ## Prerequisites